DaYoshiistesting/stk-code-0.6.3/README.md

 If you want to discuss with players or the actual SuperTuxKart team, [click here](http://supertuxkart.sourceforge.net/forum).

+This is the Alpha-1's source code (the first official version of 0.6.3).

 ## Hardware Requirements

 * You will need a Geforce 7300LE or better (a Geforce 210 should be enough :)).